The Complete Trader's Guide To Cryptocurrency Taxes

 In 2017, the value of cryptocurrencies increased by an average of 900% and outperformed nearly every other traditional asset class.
 Your friends, coworkers, television anchors, and even your great Aunt Pearl were all asking about this “mysterious” new technology that could potentially get them rich.
 But with all the buzz and money-making potential also came Uncle Sam demanding his fair share.
 This raises the question: How do you accurately report your cryptocurrency trades and investments?

 Cryptocurrency is Treated as Property

 According to the first and only official IRS guidance that was issued in 2014, cryptocurrencies should be treated as property for tax purposes — not currency.
 This means that crypto’s like Bitcoin, Ethereum, Ripple, and almost all other alt-coins must actually be treated like owning other forms of property (stocks, gold, real-estate) for tax purposes.
 This means that you are required by law to file your capital gains and losses realized when trading these cryptocurrencies.
-Failing to do so will be considered blatant tax fraud by the IRS.

 Step 1 — understand what is considered a taxable event– AKA when it is that you will actually owe money to the government for a capital gain on your cryptocurrency transactions.